cubelify/cubelify-docs/docs/intro.md

 :::caution

-While we struggle to keep these docs up to date in regard to any updates released, you might find some content or screenshots out of date.
+While we aim to keep these docs up to date in regard to any updates released, you may find some content or screenshots out of date.

 :::